The TPG Growth Team

 - BBA with Highest Distinction, University of Michigan Business School

 Prior to joining TPG Growth in 2013, Mr. Banker was a Senior Principal at Bain Capital in Boston, where he worked from 2004 to 2013.
-While there, he led several major transactions and focused on the Consumer/Retail and Media/Technology sectors.
-Previously, Sanjay was an Engagement Manager in the Technology/Media/Telecommunications group at McKinsey & Company and spent six years in the Chicago, Washington, and San Francisco offices.
+While there, he led several major transactions and focused on the Retail, Media, and Technology sectors.
+Previously, Sanjay was an Engagement Manager in the TMT group at McKinsey & Company and spent six years in the Chicago, Washington, and San Francisco offices.

 - B.S., summa cum laude, The Wharton School of the University of Pennsylvania